How to Make Your Exhibition Stand Stand Out in 2026

 A well-attended exhibition stand with a crowd of trade show delegates gathered around — illustrating the powerful crowd-drawing effect of live entertainment at corporate exhibitions

-Start with the crowd problem
+Start with the fundamental challenge

-Live entertainment changes everything
+Live entertainment changes the dynamic entirely

 Exhibition magician performing at a branded trade show stand to engaged attendees